ljpatrick/marxpaint/macos/README.txt

 WHAT IS THIS
 ------------
-This document describes how to build Tux Paint for macOS 10.12 Sierra and later.
+This document describes how to build Tux Paint 0.9.23 or later on macOS.

 Tux Paint 0.9.22 and earlier required building Tux Paint from the Xcode IDE.
 Starting with 0.9.23, however, Tux Paint for macOS is built as though it were a